 Wray’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Wray is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wray doesn't have a public transportation system that people use for their commute.

 The per capita income in Wray in 2022 was $33,208, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $132,832 for a family of four.
 However, Wray contains both very wealthy and poor people as well.